 Long known for its expansive sugarcane fields and vibrant coastline, Lahaina has also made a name for itself in the culinary arts.
 Some of their most memorable Lahaina restaurants have been there just a few short years, while others have demonstrated consistency and innovation to stand the test of time.
 Here are our top nine.

 Interested in visiting other destinations around Hawaii?
-Check out my guide on the 7 Must-Try Ko Olina Restaurants.
+Check out my other guides:

 The Nine Best Lahaina Restaurants